AdaCore/gnatstudio/docs/users_guide/extending.rst

     There is one non-obvious improvement possible in the code above: the :func:`on_match` callback has one less parameter.
 What happens is the
-    following: as per the documentation of :func:`GPS.Process.__init__`, GPS gives three arguments to its :func:`on_match` callback: the instance of the process (:func:`process` in the first example above), the string that matched the regular expression, and the string before that match.
+    following: as per the documentation of :func:`GPS.Process.__init__`, GNAT Studio gives three arguments to its :func:`on_match` callback: the instance of the process (:func:`process` in the first example above), the string that matched the regular expression, and the string before that match.